-- (1) For the purpose of informing the public, the body that granted the activity license will publish data on granting the activity license to the conformity assessment body or suspending or revoking the license in the register of economic activities as a registry entry.
+(1) For the purpose of informing the public, the body that granted the activity license publishes data on granting the activity license to the conformity assessment body or suspending or revoking the license in the register of economic activities as a registry entry.

-[RT I, 17.05.2016, 1 entry into force 13.06.2016] - (2) [Repealed RT I, 29.06.2014, 1 entry into force 01.07.2014] - (3) A registry entry on the granting of an activity license will be made immediately after the waiting period specified in subsection 34 (2) of this Act is over and the conformity assessment body's right to operate has entered into force.
-A registry entry on the suspension or revocation of the activity license will be made without delay.
+- (2) [Repealed RT I, 29.06.2014, 1 entry into force 01.07.2014] - (3) A registry entry on the granting of an activity license is made without delay after the waiting period specified in subsection 2 of § 34 of this Act is over and the conformity assessment body's right to operate has entered into force.
+A registry entry on the suspension or revocation of the activity license is made without delay.